apache/nuttx/boards/z80/ez80/z20x/README.txt

   you enable assertions, debug outputs, or even debug symbols.
 It is very unlikely that the nsh_flash configuration will fit into FLASH at all!

-  I believe that there is some issue with the optimization CFLAGS used with the ZDS-II compiler.
-The size of the FLASH images that are generated are larger than you would see with, say, an equivalent Cortex-M compilation.
-  I reviewed the individual object files.
-There is not one thing that is causing the large size.
-Rather, the ZDS-II compiler is simply generating larger CODE sections in the object files.

 Serial Console
 ==============